mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 }
 ```

 Here we have the *FolderView* struct that we use to display a list of emails in the folder. *FolderView* also needs the binding for a selected email.
-Whenever the user selects an email in the list, SwiftUI updates the value of the binding and updates the view hierarchy.
+Whenever the user selects an email in the list, SwiftUI sets the value of the binding and updates the view hierarchy.
 Now let's take a look at *MailView*.

 ```swift
 struct MailView: View {